trello-archive/trellisheets/styleguide.md

 - The BEM, or “block, element, modifier”, methodology is similar to our components.
 It is well explained in [this CSS Wizardry article](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/).
 - [RSCSS](http://rscss.io/index.html)
 - [18F CSS Coding Styleguide](https://pages.18f.gov/frontend/css-coding-styleguide/)
-- [“CSS At…” from CSS Tricks](http://css-tricks.com/css/).
+- [“CSS At…” from CSS-Tricks](http://css-tricks.com/css/).
 A big list of CSS practices at various companies.